Overall Themes and Individual Elements

 - Cabin Decorating Scrapbook

 Plan Big with Log Home Interior Design Themes

 Start with choosing an overall décor theme.
-Many people like the wildlife themes for cabin decorating, like moose, bear, wolves, elk or ducks.
+Many people like the wildlife themes for cabin decorating, like moose, bear, wolves, elk, or ducks.
 If you go this route make sure you really love it because it becomes very easy to select log cabin decorating elements with moose or bear and pretty soon you can be overrun with woodland animals in your cabin.
-Nature themes include pine cones, pine trees and maple leafs.
+Nature themes include pine cones, pine trees, and maple leaves.

-Other log cabin interior design themes are areas and eras such as Lake Cottage décor, Western Ranch, the Lodge look, North Woods, Southwestern and Adirondack style.
+Other log cabin interior design themes are areas and eras such as:

 Each of these log cabin decor themes looks great and many rustic décor accents and furnishings can be found in these styles for your country lodge or log cabin.